COUNTY ELECTED OFFICIALS

 Monroe County District Attorney

-On January 4, 2016, E. David Christine, Jr. began his fifth, four year term as the elected District Attorney of Monroe County, Pennsylvania.
-Having begun his 17th year in office, Mr. Christine is now the longest serving District Attorney in the history of Monroe County, since the office of district attorney was first created by the Commonwealth in 1850.
+E. David Christine, Jr. is serving his sixth, four year term as the elected District Attorney of Monroe County, Pennsylvania.
+Mr. Christine is now the longest serving District Attorney in the history of Monroe County, since the office of district attorney was first created by the Commonwealth in 1850.

 Born in East Stroudsburg, Pennsylvania, David Christine is a seventh generation descendant of Philip Bossard, the first European pioneer to settle in Cherry Valley in 1745.
 David grew up on the family farm located only a few miles away from the Bossard homestead.